 What Steps Can You Take?

-It might be a good idea to place a credit freeze on your files.
+A credit freeze on your files might be a good idea.
 This will make it more difficult for someone to open a new account in your name.
-A credit freeze, however, will not prevent a thief from making charges to your existing accounts.
+However, a credit freeze will not prevent a thief from making charges to your existing accounts.

 Carefully monitor your existing credit card and bank accounts for any unauthorized charges.
 If you don’t want a credit freeze, consider placing a fraud alert on your files.
 This will warn creditors that you may be an identity theft victim and that they should verify if anyone seeking credit in your name is actually you.
 Contact an experienced California class action attorney who can give you more information about pursuing your legal rights.